freiksenet/persistine/README.rst

 Awknowledgements
 ==================

-Intense gratitude to Chee Roberts for the name
+Intense gratitude to Chee Roberts for the name.